Production

 As-is analysis

-Transparency about the current competitive situation, product portfolio and customer requirements.
+Transparency regarding the current competitive situation, product portfolio and customer requirements

-In the first step, we analyze both the company’s internal status quo and the corporate environment.
+In the first step of our production consulting, we analyze both the company’s internal status quo and the business environment.
 Experience has shown that the corporate and marketing strategy play a central role here, as they form the basis for the direction of all corporate activities.
 They define the long-term goals and priorities and show why certain measures and decisions need to be taken.
 They therefore set the direction and help to bring production and the product portfolio in line with the overarching objectives.

 The subsequent segmentation of the products helps to gain a clear overview of the product portfolio and to differentiate between customer requirements.
 While costs are often the decisive criterion for commodity products, other differentiation factors such as a convincing service or a wide range of configurations are usually decisive for premium and customer-specific products.
 We also look at the prevailing principles of make-to-stock (MTS), make-to-order (MTO) and engineer-to-order (ETO) in order to assess the impact on the production strategy.